juice-shop/pwning-juice-shop/appendix/solutions.md

 ### Find the hidden easter egg

-> An Easter egg is an intentional inside joke, hidden message, or
-> feature in an interactive work such as a computer program, video game
-> or DVD menu screen.
-The name is used to evoke the idea of a
-> traditional Easter egg hunt.[^2]

 1. Use the _Poison Null Byte_ attack described in
    [Access a developer's forgotten backup file](#access-a-developers-forgotten-backup-file)...
 2. ...to download <http://localhost:3000/ftp/eastere.gg%2500.md>